 If you have been injured while working offshore, you may be able to file a Jones Act lawsuit.

-Our experienced maritime lawyers at The Johns Law Firm help injured workers throughout the Gulf South get Jones Act lawsuit settlements.
+Our experienced maritime lawyers at The Johns Law Firm help injured workers throughout New Orleans and other areas in the Gulf South get Jones Act lawsuit settlements.

 Contact us for a free consultation, or read on for more information on The Jones Act.